Deep Sea and ABNJ Accounting

 - Anthropogenic reduction: Seabed disturbance from mining, trawling damage to seamounts, cable/pipeline impacts

-Record changes in the extent account.
-For data-scarce environments, extent changes will commonly be zero or unobservable during typical accounting periods (1 year).
+For data-scarce environments, extent changes will commonly be zero or unobservable during typical accounting periods.

 Step 5: Compile condition variable measurements

-For ecosystem types where condition monitoring data exist (typically limited to ISA contract areas, protected areas, or research expedition sites), compile condition variables following the SEEA EA Ecosystem Condition Typology structure.
+For ecosystem types where condition monitoring data exist, compile condition variables following the SEEA EA Ecosystem Condition Typology structure.
 Priority variables by ecosystem type:

 Seamounts (M3.4):